oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

  - Explicit Congestion Notification (ECN)
  - Protocol

 The values for the `Protocol` field are managed by the Internet Assigned Numbers Authority (IANA); this model does not include an explicit enumeration of the IANA-assigned values.
-The meaning and use of the DSCP and ECN fields are made clearer by definition associated enumerations, as illustrated in Figure 3-ipv4-enums.
+The model makes the meaning and use of the DSCP and ECN fields clearer by definiting associated enumerations, as illustrated in Figure 3-ipv4-enums.

 ###### Figure 3-ipv4-enums